 FinTech Apps Do Not Have to Be Uninteresting

 Competitor analysis reveals that financial apps aimed at the Indian market are unpolished and do not give the engaging experience that younger users want.
-The young mind often needs something attractive and engaging and which can keep them busy all day long.
+The young mind often needs something attractive and engaging which can keep them busy all day long.
 Therefore, the FinTech apps should be that much eye-catching to entice their target audience.

 Being overwhelmed with information when learning anything new can be daunting, which is why most users abandon their studies before they even begin.